daijro/hrequests/README.md

     verify (bool, optional): Verify the server's TLS certificate.
 Defaults to True. timeout (int, optional): Timeout in seconds.
 Defaults to 30. proxies (dict, optional): Dictionary of proxies.
-Defaults to None.
+Defaults to None. no_pause (bool, optional): Run the request in the background.
+Defaults to False.
     <Additionally includes all parameters from `hrequests.Session` if a session was not specified>

 Returns: